 I have the lived experience as the mother of three children, two adopted from South Korea.
-As the mother of a son who was diagnosed with a brain tumor at seven and died at age fifteen, and as a mixedblood woman and grandmother with light skin privilege.
+As the mother of a son who was diagnosed with a brain tumor at age seven and died when he was fifteen, and as a mixedblood woman and grandmother with light skin privilege.

 In my life a host of teachers have crossed my path, always showing up at the right time.
 For every success we have I believe it is important to remember how we got there.
 I wouldn’t have been able to accomplish all that I have without the steadfast guidance from teams of good people who gave their time to me, mentoring, shepherding, guiding and veering me along.
 I owe an extraordinary debt to all of my teachers who have taught me many wise things about writing and publishing and living.